philpalmieri/adhd-remarkable-templates/README.md

 # adhd-remarkable-templates
-ADHD Friendly Remarkable Tablet Templatres
+ADHD Friendly Remarkable Tablet Templates
 While these are free, if you would like to support more of them, you can also buy them on https://www.etsy.com/shop/ADHDTemplates